haroldship/masters-thesis-knowledge-info/README.md

 ### TODO

+ - [ ] Results: (and everywhere) in population and incidents scatter use a different size/symbol instead of colour
+ - [ ] Results: make all charts b/w or greyscale (not colour)
+ - [ ] Results: only 2 charts per row
+ - [ ] Results: bandwidth histograms: lighten fill; why shadow in printed?
+ - [ ] Results: all subsections: compare peak, centroid, etc.
+ - [ ] Results: all subsections: compare selectors.
+ - [ ] Results: all subsections: make more clear MISE chart discussion is for all selectors, etc
- - [ ] lambda_i used for intensity AND for index: change intensity to lambda_I/lambda_P
+ - [ ] Theory: (and everywhere) lambda_i used for intensity AND for index: change intensity to lambda_I/lambda_P
  - [ ] Introduction: define "statistical properties"
  - [ ] Theoretical background: describe rejection sampling
+ - [ ] Method: better describe centroid
  - [ ] Method: 4.1 desribe the study area
  - [ ] Method: 4.1 put in a picture of pop and incident points
  - [ ] Method: 4.1 Discuss the real-life underlying story of the data with examples